Chaotic diffusion of complex trajectory and its quantum signature: Chaotic diffusion of complex trajectory

 with

-where $p$ is the angle momentum, $\theta$ is the angular coordinate, $K$ is the strength of the real part of the kicking potential, and $\lambda$ indicates the strength of the imaginary part of the kicking potential.
+where $p$ is the angular momentum, $\theta$ is the angle coordinate, $K$ is the strength of the real part of the kicking potential, and $\lambda$ indicates the strength of the imaginary part of the kicking potential.
 The kicking potential satisfies the condition of $\mathcal{PT}$ symmetry $V(\theta) = V^*(-\theta) $~\cite{West2010}.
-We assume that the classical equation of motion of this system is governed by the Hamiltonian principle~\cite{Bender2009}.
-Then, the classical mapping equation reads~\cite{Chirikov1979} where $\theta_n$ and $p_n$ separately denote the angle and the angular momentum after the $n$th kick.
-Due to the non-Hermitian property, the classical trajectory should be complex~\cite{Bender2009}
+The extension of the Hamiltonian principle to this $\cal{PT}$KR model yields the classical mapping equation~\cite{Chirikov1979}